A helicopter does not want to fly. It is maintained in

 - Harry Reasoner, circa 1970

 Dynamic Rollover is one of the very many Bad Things That Can Happen to helicopters because of their inherent behaviour.
-It can occur within seconds in common flight conditions and result in the destruction of the helicopter and possibly the occupants.
+It can occur within seconds in common flight conditions and result in the destruction of the helicopter.

 Rollover is a fairly rare cause of helicopter mishaps (using very rough-hewn NTSB statistics) which might seem somewhat strange given how easy it is to induce.
 But then, flying into a building is easy too.